 The Soviet leadership thus far has been successful in isolating and repressing political, religious, and cultural dissent through widespread arrests and imprisonment of dissident leaders, confinement in psychiatric hospitals, and exile.
-In the long term, dissidence could become more widespread-because of dissatisfaction with living standards, a continuing decline in ideological commitment, and an apparent resurgence of interest in religious faith-and require even more leadership attention, but over the next 10 years there is little prospect that such activity will get out of hand and threaten party rule.
+It has been far less successful in containing illicit economic activity that disrupts economic plans and programs.
+In the long term, dissidence and non-conformity could become more widespread - because of dissatisfaction with living standards, a continuing decline in ideological commitment, and an apparent resurgence of interest in religious faith - and require even more leadership attention.
+However, over the next 10 years there is little prospect that such activity will get out of hand and threaten party rule.

 Discontent among the minority nationalities also represents a latent vulnerability.
+There have been sporadic protests associated with linguistic and cultural policies and perceived imbalances in resource allocation.
 There is no widespread, disruptive protest now, however, nor does any appear likely in the near or mid-term.
-Regime policies-granting linguistic, territorial, and some cultural autonomy; improving the standard of living; and expanding the educational base-combined with the use of police power, have been largely successful thus far.
-A rising national consciousness among many of these groups, however, suggests that discontent could become more serious over the next several decades.
-It could result in work stoppages, demonstrations and greater assertiveness by local leaders-particularly in the Baltic States, the Ukraine, and Central Asia-requiring the regime to reassess its basic approach to the problem.
+Regime policies -- granting linguistic, territorial, and some cultural autonomy; improving the standard of living; and expanding the educational base -- combined with the use of repressive police power, have thus far ensured the dominance of Great Russians over other nationalities.
+A rising national consciousness among many of these groups, however, suggests that discontent could eventually become more serious. has resulted in occasional work stoppages, demonstrations and periodically greater assertiveness by local leaders -- particularly in the Baltic States, the Ukraine, and Central Asia.
+It is impossible to predict the degree of strain on the system which nationality problems might cause in coming decades.
+There is, however, a possibility that these tensions might eventually force the regime to reassess its basic approach to the problem.